CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 category is snow-free, the pond area fraction is equal to the namelist parameter ``apnd_sl`` (notated as :math:`a_{p,sl}` in :eq:`pndasp`).
-Unless otherwise specified, the sealvl parameterization uses the same parameterizations as the level pond scheme (e.g., the same approach is used to set the effective surface fractions for the Delta-Eddington shortwave calculations).
+Unless otherwise specified, the sealvl parameterization uses the same parameterizations as the level-ice pond scheme (e.g., the same approach is used to set the effective surface fractions for the Delta-Eddington shortwave calculations).